• Home

 Who qualifies as an enemy?
 I don’t know if people do or not.
 If you have a lot of human enemies, you should probably take some time to evaluate your life.
 However, many of us suffer from a common enemy.

-We have an enemy in our thoughts and beliefs that steals our joy.
-That belief is self loathing.
-Self loathing and shame is said to be the basis of depression.
-Self loathing pulls us down to very low depths.
-I’m going to tell you the truth – right here – if you participate in self loathing and shame, then you are being deceived and it is stopping you from doing what you are called to do.
+We have an enemy in our thoughts and beliefs that steal our joy.
+That belief is self-loathing.
+Self-loathing and shame is said to be the basis of depression.
+Self-loathing pulls us down to very low depths.
+I’m going to tell you the truth - right here - if you participate in self-loathing and shame, then you are being deceived and it is stopping you from doing what you are called to do.

 Think about it.